Spring Garden Revival

 Natick Municipal Ordinances for Garden Installation Equipment Operation & Commercial Service Standards

-Garden installation in Natick is governed by municipal ordinances to ensure safety, environmental protection, and community standards.
-Equipment operation is typically permitted from 7:00 AM–6:00 PM on weekdays and 9:00 AM–5:00 PM on Saturdays, with Sunday restrictions common.
-Commercial services must hold a valid business license and, if applying pesticides, a MA MDAR Category 36 certification.
+Garden installation in Natick is governed by municipal ordinances to ensure safety, quality, and environmental compliance.
+Equipment operation is typically permitted 7:00 AM–6:00 PM weekdays and 9:00 AM–5:00 PM Saturdays, with Sunday restrictions common.
+All contractors must hold a valid business license and, if applying pesticides, a MA MDAR Category 36 applicator license.
 Insurance requirements include a minimum $1 million general liability and $2 million aggregate coverage.
-Safety protocols mandate right-of-way permits, traffic control, and personal protective equipment.
-All waste must be disposed of properly—street dumping is strictly prohibited.
+Safety protocols mandate right-of-way permits, traffic control, and personal protective equipment (PPE).
+Proper disposal of materials and strict prohibition of street dumping are enforced by local authorities.
+For regulatory guidance, contact: